angad-k/WASM-particle-system/README.md

 ### Episode 1 of a number of experiments I have been doing to figure out the ease of coding and benefits of using emscripten to compile C++ to Wasm.
 ---
-:zap: Check out this [hosted demo](https://angad-k.github.io/WASM-particle-system/) to check it out.
+:zap: Check out this [hosted demo](https://angad-k.github.io/WASM-particle-system/) to take this for a spin.

 :zap: A max speed of "1" and a force multiplier of "12" seems to give decent results.